Italian fashion: Italian fashion houses, designers and luxury brands

-Examples of major fashion brands which are specialized mainly at womenswear (and also accessories for women) are Laura Biagiotti, Blumarine (founded by Anna Molinari and now designed by David Koma), Capucci, Chiara Boni, Alberta Ferretti (now directed by Lorenzo Serafini), Gattinoni, Genny (designed by Sara Cavazza Facchini), Giamba (created by designer Giambattista Valli), Krizia (founded by Mariuccia Mandelli and now art directored by Zhu Chongyun), La Perla, Luisa Spagnoli, Max Mara (created by Ian Griffiths), Miu Miu (founded and directed by Miuccia Prada), Philosophy, Mila Schon and Twin-set Milano whilst the most important luxury houses which focus only on menswear and accessories for men are Brioni, Canali, Corneliani, Lardini, Stefano Ricci, Zegna (directed by Alessandro Sartori) and Pal Zileri.
+Examples of major fashion brands which are specialized mainly at womenswear and also accessories for women are Laura Biagiotti, Blumarine (founded by Anna Molinari and now designed by David Koma), Capucci, Chiara Boni, Alberta Ferretti (now directed by Lorenzo Serafini), Gattinoni, Genny (designed by Sara Cavazza Facchini), Giamba (created by designer Giambattista Valli), Krizia (founded by Mariuccia Mandelli and now art directored by Zhu Chongyun), La Perla, Luisa Spagnoli, Max Mara (created by Ian Griffiths), Philosophy, Mila Schon, and Twin-set Milano, while the most important luxury houses which focus only on menswear and accessories for men are Brioni, Canali, Cesare Attolini, Corneliani, Lardini, Stefano Ricci, Zegna (directed by Alessandro Sartori), and Pal Zileri.

-Luxury sportswear and streetwear have become general fashion trends, mixing high and low, formal and active style in one look and also in this segment Italy, apart from big luxury brands focused on ready to wear (or couture) developing their own streetstyle lines or items such as Gucci, Fendi, Moschino and Prada or brands with a strong sporty heritage like Bikkembergs, has got a few high end companies focused on this style like GCDS, OFF White founded by American Virgil Abloh but based in Milan, Stone island.
-In sportswear some of the most prominent houses are Diadora, Fila, and Kappa.
+Luxury sportswear and streetwear have become general fashion trends, mixing high and low, formal and active style in one look.
+Large luxury brands focused on ready to wear (or couture) developed their own streetware lines and items such as Gucci, Fendi, Moschino and Prada.
+Brands with a history of sports wear such as Bikkembergs also have participated in this trend.
+Companies such as GCDS and OFF White were founded in the 2010s with a focus in streetwear.
+In sportswear, some prominent houses are Diadora, Fila, and Kappa.

 A few Italian designers head (or have headed) some important fashion brands outside Italy.
-Riccardo Tisci worked for French luxury house Givenchy for twelve years until 2017 and in 2018 was named British Burberry's creative director until 2022; Maria Grazia Chiuri after co-heading at Valentino together with Pier Paolo Piccioli (who is at the head of Balenciaga since 2025) was the first female creative director ever at Dior until 2025; French fashion brand Rochas had been directed by Alessandro Dell'Acqua for a few years and now by Alessandro Vigilante; Marco Colagrossi heads Ungaro after a few years under the directorship of Fausto Puglisi; Nicola Formichetti was artistic director at Mugler; Veronica Leoni is Calvin Klein Collection's director; Nino Cerruti founded his own Paris-based fashion house; Giambattista Valli's main ready to wear and high fashion lines are set in Paris and Stefano Pilati was for almost eight years Saint Laurent's head designer before creating an affordable clothing and accessories line for Zara in 2024.
+Riccardo Tisci worked for French luxury house Givenchy for twelve years until 2017 and in 2018 was named British Burberry's creative director until 2022; now LVMH's Givenchy appointed Marco De Vincenzo to oversee its leather goods division; Maria Grazia Chiuri after co-heading at Valentino together with Pier Paolo Piccioli (who is at the head of Balenciaga since 2025) was the first female creative director ever at Dior until 2025; French fashion brand Rochas had been directed by Alessandro Dell'Acqua for a few years and now by Alessandro Vigilante; Marco Colagrossi heads Ungaro after a few years under the directorship of Fausto Puglisi; Nicola Formichetti was artistic director at Mugler; Veronica Leoni is Calvin Klein Collection's director; Nino Cerruti founded his own Paris-based fashion house; Giambattista Valli's main ready to wear and high fashion lines are set in Paris and Stefano Pilati was for almost eight years Saint Laurent's head designer before creating an affordable clothing and accessories line for Zara in 2024.